Civic (CVC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Civic Historical Price

-According to the latest data gathered on Civic live price page, the current price of Civic is 0.113585USD.
-The circulating supply of Civic(CVC) is 802.00M CVC , giving it a market capitalization of $91.01M.
+According to the latest data gathered on Civic live price page, the current price of Civic is 0.107055USD.
+The circulating supply of Civic(CVC) is 802.00M CVC , giving it a market capitalization of $85.79M.

 The Civic Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CVC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.